Careers360 Logo

 It is indicated to us that, of the 9 intersections in the figure, 6 contain ATMs.
 3 of these intersections are vacant.

-It is also given to us that both the highest capacity and the lowest capacity ATMs are on the same road, highest capacity of 15L and the lowest of 7L.
+It is also given to us that both the highest capacity and the lowest capacity ATMs are on the same road, the highest capacity of 15L and the lowest of 7L.

 Now, let us start arranging the ATM's.

 We are informed that 15 and 7 are on the same road.
-We are provided with the total capacities on the roads; therefore, we have to find which roads have a capacity greater equal to 22.
+We are provided with the total capacities on the roads; therefore, we have to find which roads have a capacity greater than or equal to 22.

 The only two choices are R-A or V3.